Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Introduction

-\cite{lu2019} provide an explicit procedure for constructing uniformly valid confidence bands for components in high-dimensional additive models.
-They argue that this is a challenging problem, as a direct generalization of the ideas for the fixed dimensional case is difficult.
-Confidence bands in the low-dimensional case are mostly built upon kernel methods, while estimators for sparse additive models are sieve estimators based on dictionaries.
-To derive their results, \cite{lu2019} have to combine both kernel and sieve methods to utilize the advantages of each method resulting in a kernel-sieves hybrid estimator.
-This also leads to a two-step estimator with many tuning parameters as the bandwidth and penalization levels that need to be chosen by cross-validation.
-The advantage of our estimator is that we can stay in the sieves framework and nevertheless derive valid confidence bands.
-This is possible as we consider the problem as a high-dimensional Z-estimation problem utilizing recent results from \cite{belloni2018uniformly}.
-We also provide a theory driven choice of the penalization level.
-As in \cite{gregory2016}, \cite{lu2019} assume normally distributed errors that are independent to $X$.
-This is much more restrictive than in our paper since we only need to assume sub-exponential tails and we allow for heteroscedastic error terms.
-Further, they assume that the number of non-zero components $s=O(1)$ is bounded.
-In our setting, $s$ may grow to infinity with increasing sample size.
-Nevertheless, their approach differs from ours in that they consider an ATLAS model, in which they only need to impose a local sparsity structure.
+A procedure explicitly addressing the construction of uniformly valid confidence bands for the components in high-dimensional additive models has been developed by \cite{lu2019}.
+The authors emphasize that achieving uniformly valid inference in these models is challenging due to the difficulty of directly generalizing the ideas from the fixed-dimensional case.
+Whereas confidence bands in the low-dimensional case are mostly built using kernel methods, the estimators for high-dimensional sparse additive models typically rely on sieve estimators based on dictionaries.
+To derive their results, \cite{lu2019} combine both kernel and sieve methods to draw upon the advantages of each, resulting in a kernel-sieve hybrid estimator.
+This is a two-step estimator with tuning parameters for kernel estimation and sieves estimation, such as the bandwidth and penalization levels, which must be chosen by cross-validation.
+Because of the local structure of the hybrid estimator, the framework of \cite{lu2019} differs from ours in that they consider an additive local approximation model with sparsity (ATLAS), in which they need to impose a local sparsity structure.

-The finite sample properties of our estimator are evaluated in a simulation study that is based on the data generating processes in \cite{gregory2016}.
-The results show that the suggested method is able to perform valid simultaneous inference even in small and high-dimensional settings.
-Finally, we include an empirical application to the Boston housing data and provide evidence on nonlinear effects of certain socio-economic factors on house prices.